 To account for inflation, the Board each year calculates Deflator Factors to adjust railroad annual operating revenues to 2019 levels.
 The railroad revenue deflator formula is based on the Railroad Freight Price Index developed by the Bureau of Labor Statistics.
 The formula is as follows:

 For years 2009 to 2016, the Board published the annual deflator factors in the Federal Register, but not in a formal agency docket.
 Beginning with year 2017, the Board begin publishing the deflator factors in Indexing the Annual Operating Revenues of Railroads, Docket No. EP 748.
-To view the deflator factors and thresholds for prior years, click here.
+To view the deflator factors and thresholds, click here.

 Revenue Shortfall Allocation Method (RSAM), measures the average mark up that the railroad would need to charge all of its “potentially captive” traffic in order for the railroad to earn adequate revenues as measured by the Board under 49 U.S.C. § 10704(a)(2).
 RSAM is one of three benchmarks that together are used to determine the reasonableness of a challenged rail rate under the Board’s “Three-Benchmark” approach available for small disputes.